jmlake569/terraform-eks-cluster/README.md

 ## Troubleshooting

-- **Bucket Already Exists Error**: If you get an error that the S3 bucket already exists, make sure to specify a unique name in `s3_bucket` and confirm the bucket is created manually.
 - **Permission Issues**: Ensure your AWS credentials have the necessary permissions to create the required resources.

 ## Additional Notes